liyuantsao/liyuantsao.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Here's the link to my [CV](https://drive.google.com/file/d/1JeEk8LCZYFnCY_GprXERXywnAyO5-yq3/view?usp=sharing).
+You can also check out my [profile](https://liyuantsao.github.io/profile/) page for more about me!

 Hi!
 I'm Li-Yuan Tsao (**曹立元**), a second-year master's student at Department of Computer Science, [National Tsing Hua University](https://nthu-en.site.nthu.edu.tw/) (NTHU), advised by Prof.
 [Chun-Yi Lee](https://scholar.google.com/citations?user=5mYNdo0AAAAJ&hl=en).

-My recent research interests primarily focus on computer vision, with a specific emphasis on image super-resolution and domain adaptation.
-However, I am highly enthusiastic about exploring new research domains and am open to diverse areas!
+My research interests primarily focus on computer vision, with a specific emphasis on image super-resolution and domain adaptation recently.
+I am highly enthusiastic about exploring new research domains and am open to diverse areas!

-**I'm planning to apply for a Ph.D. program starting in Fall 2025.** If you have any opportunities or suggestions, I'd greatly appreciate it if you could reach out to me!
+**I'm planning to apply for a Ph.D. program starting in Fall 2025.** If you have any opportunities or suggestions, please feel free to contact me!